SAILFISH: Vetting Smart Contract State-Inconsistency Bugs in Seconds: Related work

 \section{Related work}

-\textbf{Static analysis.} Static analysis tools such as \securify~\cite{securify}, \madmax~\cite{madmax}, \zeus~\cite{zeus}, \smartcheck~\cite{smartcheck}, and \slither~\cite{slither} have been developed to detect specific vulnerabilities in smart contracts.
-Due to their reliance on bug patterns, they tend to over-approximate program states, which can cause false positives and missed detection of bugs.
-To mitigate this issue, in this work, we identified two complementary causes of SI bugs---Stale read and Destructive write.
+\textbf{Static analysis.} Static analysis tools such as \securify~\cite{securify}, \madmax~\cite{madmax}, \zeus~\cite{zeus}, \smartcheck~\cite{smartcheck}, and \slither~\cite{slither} detect specific vulnerabilities in smart contracts.
+Due to their reliance on bug patterns, they over-approximate program states, which can cause false positives and missed detection of bugs.
+To mitigate this issue, we identified two complementary causes of SI bugs---Stale read and Destructive write.
 While the former is more precise than the patterns found in the previous work, the latter, which is not explored in the literature, plays a role in the missed detection of bugs (\Sect{motivation}).
-Unlike \toolname, which focuses on SI bugs, \madmax~\cite{madmax} uses a logic-based paradigm to target gas focused vulnerabilities. \securify~\cite{securify} first computes control and data-flow facts, and then checks for compliance and violation signatures. \slither~\cite{slither} uses data-flow analysis to detect bug patterns scoped within a single function.
+Unlike \toolname, which focuses on SI bugs, \madmax~\cite{madmax} uses a logic-based paradigm to target gas-focused vulnerabilities. \securify~\cite{securify} first computes control and data-flow facts, and then checks for compliance and violation signatures. \slither~\cite{slither} uses data-flow analysis to detect bug patterns scoped within a single function.
 The bugs identified by these tools are either \textit{local} in nature, or they refrain from doing any path-sensitive reasoning---leading to spurious alarms.
 To alleviate this issue, \toolname introduces the \refine{} phase that prunes significant numbers of false alarms.\looseness=-1